- This post contains affiliate links. Read more here.

 Carpet or upholstery?
 Soak it up!

-To remove dog urine from carpet, cover the area with paper towels or an absorbent cloth and use your hands or feet to gently press down.
+To remove dog urine and that dog pee smell from carpet, cover the area with paper towels or an absorbent cloth and use your hands or feet to gently press down.
 This will help draw out and soak up as much liquid as possible.
 You may need to use several paper towels, so you don’t get pee on yourself.

 Repeat the process until the area is almost completely dry.